ely-ong/powerzone-web-app/PowerzoneWebApp/public/css/README.md

 This folder contains css files.

 ### Folder contents:
+- [addProductStyle.css] Css file for styling of add product page
+- [editProductStyle.css] Css file for styling of edit product page
 - [homeStyle.css] Css file for styling of home page
 - [loginStyle.css] Css file for styling of login page
 - [navBarStyle.css] Css file for styling of nav bar partial